masumndc1/ansible-role-packer-incus/README.md

 # ansible-role-packer-incus

-This is an ansible role. this role will build alma8, alma9, opensuse tumbleweed, ubuntu 20, ubuntu 22, ubuntu 24 incus images by packer.
+This is an ansible role.
+This role will build alma8, alma9, ubuntu 20, ubuntu 22, ubuntu 24, opensuse tumbleweed incus images by packer.

 ## usages:
-add this role with your image builde server.
+Add this role with your image builde server.

 ```
 cat incus-image.yml